boblovespi/FactoryAutomation/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Link to complete log**
+Please upload the log onto pastebin or gist or a similar site.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Place block '...'